ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.iqontrol/README.md

 * (sbormann) Changed the way hue and ct is displayed for better compatibility to some devices.

 ### 0.0.35
-* (sbormann) Fixed crash of frontend, if a device has no role and added info to admin to chose a role.
+* (sbormann) Fixed crash of frontend, if a device has no role and added info to admin to choose a role.
-* (sbormann) Removed filtering of states in select-id-dialog for autocreate.
+* (sbormann) Removed filtering of states in select-id-dialog for auto-create.
-* (sbormann) Further improvments of forced touch with force-indicator and hopefully a better compatibility with more devices.
+* (sbormann) Further improvements of forced touch with force-indicator and hopefully a better compatibility with more devices.

 ### 0.0.34
-* (sbormann) Added forced touch menu (press hard or press long on unsupported devices), which will give more room for extended features in future.
+* (sbormann) Added forced touch menu (press hard or press long on unsupported devices), which will give more room for extended features in the future.
 * (sbormann) Linked Views can now be set for all roles and are available in the dialog and by a forced touch.
 * (sbormann) Added timestamp for Window, Door, Fire, Temperature, Humidity, Brightness and Motion.
-* (sbormann) Fixed issure 49 (state for role switch if type is number).
+* (sbormann) Fixed issue 49 (state for role switch if type is number).

 ### 0.0.33
-* (sbormann) Added WINDOW_OPENING_REPORTING to thermostat and homematic-thermostat.
+* (sbormann) Added WINDOW_OPENING_REPORTING to thermostat and Homematic-thermostat.
 * (sbormann) Fixed marquee not always starting correctly.

 ### 0.0.32
 * (sbormann) Added Battery.
 * (sbormann) Heaters are displayed as inactive, if set-value is at its minimum.
-* (sbormann) Added meta.user object to allow backup of user uploaded files via iobroker backup.
+* (sbormann) Added `meta.user` object to allow backup of user uploaded files via iobroker backup.
-* (sbormann) Added check for existance of common.role before rendering view.
+* (sbormann) Added check for existence of `common.role` before rendering view.

 ### 0.0.31
 * (sbormann) Fixed some typos.
-* (sbormann) Enhanced color-mixing of light with seperate brightness-datapoints for color and white.
+* (sbormann) Enhanced color-mixing of light with separate brightness-data points for color and white.
-* (sbormann) Rewritten rendering of view as praparation for further enhancements.
+* (sbormann) Rewritten rendering of view as preparation for further enhancements.
-* (sbormann) Rewritten rendering of dialog as praparation for further enhancements.
+* (sbormann) Rewritten rendering of dialog as preparation for further enhancements.
 * (sbormann) Added option to colorize Device-Texts.

 ### 0.0.30